Menu

 Dams existed at this site for centuries.
 Originally they were seasonal, removed at times to permit migratory fish to swim upstream.
 In the 1920s, a concrete dam was installed, both to provide a water supply for the town, and to power milling operations (such as a tack factory, a sawmill, and a clothing mill) across the street at what is now the Jones River Trading Company.
 The mill was shut down in the 1960s by the Environmental Protection Agency, due to the pollution it caused (releasing fabric dye into the river).

-The concrete dam may have helped industry to thrive, but it also harmed the river system, not only preventing fish passage, but also causing impairments such as low oxygen, high nutrients, and excessive vegetation.
+The Elm Street dam may have helped industry to thrive, but it also harmed the river system, not only preventing fish passage, but also causing impairments such as low oxygen, high nutrients, and excessive vegetation.
 Since its removal in 2019, fish populations are slowly becoming restored and other wildlife now benefits from the increased food supply.
 Water quality is likely to improve as well.
+From the park, you can view the floodplain regeneration in progress.

 Trail Description